hishamcse/Slader_VanishLimit_Download_Capture_Print/README.md

    15. Popup template:  &nbsp;&nbsp; https://freefrontend.com/css-modal-windows/

 #### N.B: Use it for only educational purpose.
-If you have the ability to buy subscription,then please don't use it
+If you have the ability to buy subscription,then buy and use